Founder & Lead Editor

 Comfort and Fit

-Comfort is a bit of a mixed bag here—or rather, it's situational.
-For running?
-It’s incredible.
+Fit and feel are a bit situational here.
+For running, it's incredible.
 The "bootie-like fit" and soft yarns make it feel seamless against the foot.

 Sizing Advice: Generally, it fits true to size.
 However, the "snug upper" meant to lock you in might feel restrictive if you have wide feet or a high volume foot.
 The new heel counter is great for narrow heels, offering a secure lock.